-Punita has been working as a Research Fellow in the Faculty of Health and Wellbeing at Sheffield Hallam University since 2008.
+Punita has been working as a Research Fellow in the College of Health, Wellbeing and Life Sciences at Sheffield Hallam University since 2008.
 For the three years previous she worked as a Research Associate at the University of Sheffield, seconded to the London School of Hygiene and Tropical Medicine.
 With a background in sociology, social policy and development studies, she has been working on applied and academic projects in India and the UK.
 Her research interests over the last six years have focused on gender inequalities, race/ethnicity, household economies, food and families and parenting among South Asians in the UK and South Asia.

 Specialist areas of interest

 - Household economies

 - Food choice, consumption and food practices